Welcome to the California Northern Coastal Area 06

 CNCA is one of six A.A.
 General Service Areas in California, and geographically encompasses 21,427 square miles of coastal counties from the Oregon border in the north, down to San Luis Obispo County.
 [Area Map link]

 CNCA serves more than 57,000 AA members in 23 Districts.
 Each district’s DCM Chairperson (DCMC) and the District Committee Members (DCMs) of our 153 subdistricts serve over 2,000 registered groups via their General Service Representatives (GSRs).
-The districts and the area communicate through liaisons with the 23 Central Offices/Intergroups within CNCA boundaries, as well as with the autonomous Northern California Hospitals and Institutions Committee.
+The Districts and the Area communicate through liaisons with the 23 Central Offices/Intergroups within CNCA boundaries, as well as with the autonomous Northern California Hospitals and Institutions Committee.

-Subcommittees of the Area include Archives, Bridging the Gap (BTG), Finance, Public Information / Cooperation with the Professional Community (PI/CPC), Interpretation and Translation and the Web Site Committee.
+Standing Committees of the Area include Archives, Bridging the Gap (BTG), Finance, Public Information / Cooperation with the Professional Community (PI/CPC), Interpretation and Translation and the Web Site Committee.
 Through the assemblies, committees and district visits, CNCA participates in the process of carrying the group voice to our Delegate and the General Service Conference.